 As in all endeavors, there is good, better and best.
-So it is within the realm of Native American craftsmanship, including Zuni fetishes and Zuni jewelry.
+So it is within the realm of Native American and Southwest jewelry craftsmanship, including Zuñi fetish carvings, crafts and Zuñi jewelry.
 Admirers and collectors are constantly looking for images and designs that captivate their sense of beauty and emotions.

-Over the past 35+ years of buying, selling, trading and collecting Zuni, we have been an active participant in promoting their jewelry and crafts and have expanded to include pieces from Kewa and Navajo artisans.
-We have also acquired some older carvings and jewelry that are sought by collectors.
-Some have been in our collection for years and only now are being offered for sale on this site.
+Over the past 35+ years of buying, selling, trading and collecting Native American jewelry, Zuñi fetish carvings and crafts, we have been an active participant in promoting Southwest jewelry and crafts, and have expanded to include pieces from Kewa and Navajo artisans.
+We have also acquired some older Zuñi fetish carvings and jewelry that are sought by collectors.
+Some Indian and Southwest jewelry and crafts have been in our collection for years and only now are being offered for sale on this site.

 Sharing a wealth of information, admiration and understanding has been a joy.